flashdagger/ytdlp-plugins/README.md

 > **_NOTE_:**
 >
 > Since version 2023.01.06 yt-dlp supports plugins from python packages.
-> This means you can now download from brighteon URLs by calling yt-dlp
-> and the ytdlp-plugins package is no longer necessary.
+> The ytdlp-plugins package is no longer necessary.
 >
 > For further details see https://github.com/yt-dlp/yt-dlp#plugins